Macrometacorp/docs/docs/photoniq/p3/management/view-p3-validations.md

 ### Highlighted Missing Pixels and Optimized

-The original and optimized versions are shown side by side.
+This shows the original and optimized side by side.
 You can scroll down to see both pages.
 Any discrepancies, such as missing pixels, are highlighted in red on the original screenshot

 ## Functional Validation

-Functional validation measures how the optimized page functions compared to the original page.
-It views the network requests sent by the original, takes a random subset of those, and then checks to see if the optimized page is performing the same requests.
-It also, checks other aspects of web functionality, such as new errors and that elements such as links, buttons, and navigation are working as expected.
+Functional validation measures the difference in functionality between the optimized and original page.
+It views the network requests sent by the original, takes a random subset of those, and checks if the optimized page responds to the same requests.
+It also reviews if other aspects of web functionality, such as new errors and web elements like links, buttons, and navigation work as expected.

 - **Total Elements** - Number of requests detected.
 - **Selected Elements** - Number of requests selected to measure from the original, unoptimized page.
 - **Matched Elements** - Number of requests matched by the optimized page.

-If all is working well, then the number of selected elements and matched elements will be identical.
+If everything proceeds fine, the number of selected elements and matched elements will be identical.